EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 ```

 <div class="rmdnote">
 <p>Notice how the <code>compile()</code> function modifies the model in place.
-This is different than how objects are conventionally handled in R so be vigilant about model definition and modification in your code.</p>
+This is different than how objects are conventionally handled in R so be vigilant about model definition and modification in your code.
+This is a <a href="https://keras.rstudio.com/articles/faq.html#why-are-keras-objects-modified-in-place-">conscious decision</a> that was made during the creating of the Keras R package to match the data structures and behavior of the underlying Keras library.</p>
 </div>

 Finally, we can fit this model!
 We need to supply the data for training as a matrix of predictors `x` and a numeric vector of labels `y`.